Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_jumparound_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
 _randomat_jumparound_jumps_ - Default: 5 - How many multi-jumps the players can do.

+## Life Insurance
+Traitors get credits when one of their teammates is killed
+\
+\
+**ConVars**
+\
+_ttt_randomat_lifeinsurance_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_lifeinsurance_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_lifeinsurance_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_lifeinsurance_first_traitor_ - Default: 0 - Whether only first traitor death pays.\
+_randomat_lifeinsurance_first_per_player_ - Default: 1 - Whether only first death per player pays.\
+_randomat_lifeinsurance_payment_ - Default: 3 - Amount of credits to pay.

 ## Lonely Yogs
-Drops a discombob between two players who get too close.
+Drops a discombob between two players who get too close
 \
 \
 **ConVars**